 🥡 Storing

-Keep your cookies stored in an airtight container at room temperature for up to 3 days, or in the fridge for up to 7 days.
+Keep your cookies in an airtight container at room temperature for up to 3-4 days or in the fridge for up to 7 days.
 Check out my guide to storing sugar cookies!

-You can freeze your undecorated or iced cookies for up to 3 months.
-To freeze your decorated cookies it is easier to keep them all looking fantastic if you flash-freeze the cookies before packing them for storing (or shipping).
+You can freeze your undecorated or iced powdered sugar cookies for up to 3 months.
+To freeze your decorated cookies, it is easier to keep them all looking fantastic if you flash-freeze them before packing for storing (or shipping).

 Place the decorated cookies on a clean baking sheet after any icing has fully set.
 Once completely frozen, transfer the cookies into an airtight freezer storage container, placing parchment paper sheets between each layer.